HebaAbdulal/voyage_vista/README.md

 | My Bookmarks | As a **registered user**, I want to **access** a list of posts I have bookmarked, so that I can quickly **find** content I saved for later. | **COULD HAVE** | User Engagement |
 | Edit comments on a post | As a **registered user**, I want to be able to **edit** my comments on a post so that I can **correct** or clarify my contributions, ensuring they remain accurate and relevant. | **COULD HAVE** | User Engagement |

+### Milestones
+Milestones in a project serves as a key checkpoint or goal along the project's timeline.
+It signifies the completion of a major phase, the achievement of a crucial objective, or the meeting of an important deadline.
+Milestones are essential for monitoring progress, setting deadlines, and ensuring alignment among team members and stakeholders regarding major project events or accomplishments.
+Unlike individual tasks or user stories, milestones do not involve direct work but act as indicators that a significant portion of the project has been completed.

+### Epics
+Epics are large bodies of work that can be broken down into smaller, more manageable tasks or user stories.
+They represent significant features or functionalities that contribute to the overall goal of the project.

+- User Engagement and Interaction

+  - Description: This epic encompasses all user interactions with posts, comments, and personal engagement features.
+  - Associated User Stories:
+    - Rating posts.
+    - Delete comments on a post.
+    - Edit comment on a post.
+    - Bookmarking.
+    - Edit post.
+    - Delete post.
+    - Like/Unlike posts.
+    - My Cooments.
+    - My Likes.
+    - My Bookmarks.
+    - My Posts.
+    - Leave a comment.

+- Content Discovery and Management

+  - Description: This epic includes all functionalities related to discovering, browsing, and managing content on the platform.
+  - Associated User Stories:
+      - Browsing categories.
+      - Open Post.
+      - Browsing posts without login.
+      - Browse posts with pagination.
+      - Easy Contact Option.
+      - Quick Search Functionality.
+      - Browse and Discover New Travel Experiences.

+- User Authentication and Account Management

+  - Description: This epic covers all features related to user authentication, registration, and account management.
+  - Associated User Stories:
+    - Seamless Signup Experience.
+    - Logout.
+    - Seamless Login Experience.
+    - Implement Authentication State Handling.

+- Content Management and Moderation
+  - Description: This epic focuses on all functionalities related to managing, moderating, and curating content on the platform.
+  - Associated User Stories:
+    - Moderate User-Generated Content.
+    - Manage Recommended Content.
+    - Approve Comments.
+    - Create drafts.